OWASP/www-policy/operational/chapter-handbook-existing.md

 ### Speaker Agreement
 Many chapters do not have every speaker sign the OWASP [Speaker Agreement] as part of their agreement or confirmation for the event.
-However, if you think OWASP values and principles may be an issue or are concerned that the speaker does not understand the terms of the arrangement, you may consider sending them this speaker agreement: https://www.owasp.org/index.php/Speaker_Agreement
+However, if you think OWASP values and principles may be an issue or are concerned that the speaker does not understand the terms of the arrangement, you may consider sending them the [OWASP Speaker Agreement](/www-policy/legal/speaker-agreement).

 ### Meeting Venue
 There are an infinite number of possibilities for a meeting location - local college, business, library, or even a restaurant or pub.
 Plan as far in advance as possible - good meeting spaces are often available at little or no cost (local colleges and universities are often willing to give meeting space for free), but they fill up quickly.

 Also, it is important to consider accessibility when looking at locations: Where will the attendees park?
 What is the average travel time for attendees?
 Is there a security checkpoint?
 What happens if attendees have not pre-registered, can they still attend?
 Can you serve food at this location?

 While having a permanent or stable meeting location for your chapter meetings may be convenient for planning, it is also important to consider any conflict of interest (or appearance of conflict of interest) your meeting venue may convey.
-For example: vendor neutrality is one of the core values of OWASP, but this doesn’t necessarily mean that a vendor cannot host a local chapter meeting.
-As long as the meeting is free and open and doesn’t violate other OWASP principles, a vendor’s office space may be a great location to hold a meeting.
-That being said, holding every meeting at this vendor’s office to the exclusion of other available and willing venues, may give an appearance of impropriety.
+For example: vendor neutrality is one of the core values of OWASP, but this doesn't necessarily mean that a vendor cannot host a local chapter meeting.
+As long as the meeting is free and open and doesn't violate other OWASP principles, a vendor's office space may be a great location to hold a meeting.
+That being said, holding every meeting at this vendor's office to the exclusion of other available and willing venues, may give an appearance of impropriety.

 ### Setting a Date and Time